ConnorTintorer/IMCA-AI-Project/README.md

 The IMCA Artwork Keyword Classification is designed to generate and assign keyword "tags" to artworks in a museum's collection.
 The program is designed to allow for high scalibility as the collection of the museum increases.
 The program takes in a directory of images and returns a list of classifications related to each image.
 The classifications are currently a predetermined, set list of around 30 words.
 OpenAI's GPT-4o model is used to generate responses based on image input.
-Keyword classification data is stored in image_data.csv with the format "id, filename, classification"
+Keyword classification data is stored in output.csv with the format "filename, id, classification"

 ## **SETUP**
 In your terminal run the following command to install the required packages: